OUR KINGSTON READING CURRICULUM

 - The basic knowledge and skills our children must acquire throughout the year

-- The active reading and/or Foundation Stage and year one core books* the teachers will use
+- The active reading and/or Foundation Stage and year one core books* the teachers will use.

-- The doorway to reading books that children will be encouraged to read
+- The **Reading Doorway books that children will be encouraged to read

 - The expected Oxford Reading Tree stage for that year group for years two to six

 - A list of non-negotiables for teaching reading set out in knowledge organisers.